 How Sediments are Formed and the Different Kinds of Sediments Found in Water

-Also, sediments can be caused by iron from rusted water pipes, soil, microorganism and other substances seeping through the improperly operated and unmaintained water system.
+Also, sediments can be caused by iron from rusted water pipes, soil, microorganism, and other substances seeping through the improperly operated and unmaintained water system.

-How sediments are removed and how safe should drinking water be?
+How sediments are removed, and how safe should drinking water be?

 The resulting flocks or clumps produced after the chemical reaction can now be easily removed or filtered out of drinking water.
 There also are chemical reagents that have a different reaction when combined with water.

-No matter how you view it, the point of the matter is, chemicals will always be dangerous and toxic.
-And if it is added in our drinking water, though the main purpose for that is to filter and purify water, it can be detrimental to health.
+No matter how you view it, the issue is that chemicals will always be dangerous and toxic.
+And if it is added to our drinking water, though the primary purpose is to filter and purify water, it can be detrimental to health.